OpenSilver/OpenSilver.Documentation/documentation/migrate-from-silverlight/compile-with-opensilver.md

 ## Use compiler directives to not break the original Silverlight application

-#### In C# files:
+#### In C# or VBNET files:

-Every time that we need to make a change to the C# code, we are going to use the #if OPENSILVER and #if !OPENSILVER compiler directives to distinguish between the original code and the migrated one.
+Every time that we need to make a change to the C# or VB.NET code, we are going to use the #if OPENSILVER and #if !OPENSILVER compiler directives to distinguish between the original code and the migrated one.
 The goes is to be able to quickly find all the places that have been modified, and also to make changes to the files without breaking the original Silverlight application.
 (Read above to understand why we want to avoid breaking the original Silverlight application)

 It is possible that OpenSilver doesn't have required class or method implemented yet.
 The temporary solution for compiling the project would be to add empty classes/methods in OpenSilver "Empty Namespaces" folder and use that .dll instead.

 #### In XAML files:

 As far as XAML files are concerned, since compiler directives do not work in XAML, we recommend these 2 approaches to make changes to the XAML code without breaking the original Silverlight application:
-- If it is a small change, try to do it in the C# code-behind file instead of the XAML file.
-To do so, first add x:Name="SOME_NAME" (in XAML) to the control that you wish to modify, then make the change in the constructor in the C# code-behind, and use #if OPENSILVER compiler directive to make sure that the change does not break the original Silverlight version of the application.
+- If it is a small change, try to do it in the C# or VB.NET code-behind file(as required) instead of the XAML file.
+To do so, first add x:Name="SOME_NAME" (in XAML) to the control that you wish to modify, then make the change in the constructor in the C# or VB.NET code-behind, and use #if OPENSILVER compiler directive to make sure that the change does not break the original Silverlight version of the application.
-- If the change is extensive or if it cannot be done in the C# code-behind, we recommend you to create a copy of the XAML file, and reference that copy in your OpenSilver project, while the original Silverlight application references the original file.
+- If the change is extensive or if it cannot be done in the C# or VB.NET code-behind, we recommend you to create a copy of the XAML file, and reference that copy in your OpenSilver project, while the original Silverlight application references the original file.
 For example, if you need to make a change to "App.xaml", you should create a copy named for example "App.OpenSilver.xaml", and have the OpenSilver project  reference that file instead of "App.xaml".
-Note: the associated C# code-behind file ("App.xaml.cs") can still be shared between the original and migrated projects.
+Note: In C# migration, the associated C# code-behind file ("App.xaml.cs") can still be shared between the original and migrated projects.
+In VB.NET migration, the associated VB.NET code-behind file will be ("App.xaml.vb") can be shared between the original and migrated projects.

 #### Here are the steps to copy and use a new XAML file: